Not to be part of anyone else’s war: Imran

 Speaking on the occasion, Chief of the Army Staff General Qamar Javed maintained that continuation of democracy was must for development and progress of the country adding that no individual was above any institution and no institution was above the nation.

-He said the nation had already started a journey towards continuation of democracy 10 years back.
+He said the nation had already started journey towards continuation of democracy 10 years back.

 General Bajwa pointed out that presence of political leadership and guests from all schools of thought at the ceremony testified to the fact that they were committed and united for progress of the country.